 Charles rested a hand on her shoulder, his touch cold and possessive.
 “Thank you, Miss Carter.
 You’ve done the right thing.
 We’ll handle Raymond—Charlie No-Face—from here.
 Get home safe.”

 She nodded, numb, and slid into her car.
-The engine roared to life, a stark contrast to the silence of the night.
+The engine roared to life, a bizarre contrast to the silence of the night.
 As she pulled onto Route 351, the gas station’s light faded in her rearview mirror, replaced by the endless dark.

 She drove for hours, the road stretching into oblivion, the woods whispering secrets she’d never unravel.
 The bruise on her cheek throbbed, a reminder of the attack, but it was the memory of the rock—the wet crunch, the blood, the brains—that made her hands shake on the wheel.